About Eriko

 Where I Am Now

-In recent years, I’ve been moving through a midlife transition—a season of questioning, realignment, and surprising clarity.
-During this time, the practical wisdom of Zen became a grounding force in my life.
+In recent years, I’ve been moving through a midlife transition — a season of questioning, feeling lost, realignment, and learning to trust.